 - craft scissors

+- Cut and fold the paper.
 To make the wings, cut out 8 squares of tissue paper.
 You can make the square in various sizes, a size guide is listed below the video.
-Use different colours to create gradient effects.
+Use different colors to create gradient effects.
 Neatly stack the paper squares so that all edges align and accordion fold the sheets in 1 1/2 cm increments (1/2 in).

 Tip: To save time, cut multiple squares all at once.